-Step 2: Select “Services” from the list of shortcut options.
+2) Select Services from the list of shortcut options.

-Step 3: Click on the dropdown arrow next to “Text” if it is not already open.
+3) Click on the dropdown arrow next to Text if it is not already open.

-Now that Summarize is on, you can easily access it whenever you highlight text from any native program on OS X. If you are using the Safari web browser, checking mail, reading a PDF document in Preview, or a paper in Pages, you can summarize the text by following these steps.
+Now that the Summarize feature is on, you can easily access it whenever you highlight text from any native program on macOS.
+If you are using the Safari web browser, checking mail, reading a PDF document in Preview, or a paper in Pages, you can summarize the text by following these steps.

-Step 4: Select “Summarize” from the list of services.
+4) Select Summarize from the list of services.